Office Administration (with Legal and Medical Studies)

 This module is ideal for anyone interested in working in a medical or administrative environment.
 Content covered includes a wide variety of medical terms which enables the learner to understand and use the medical language competently.
 Other topics include devising reports, dictation, interpersonal skills and health legislation.

 TEXT PRODUCTION 5N1422

 Develop the skill and ability to produce a range of business documents i.e. letters, reports, agendas, memos, itineraries etc. formatted to a professional standard.
 Achieve, with consistent practice a minimum of 35 words per minute keyboard typing speed.

 Use a word processing application to learn or improve your skills while laying out a range of business/college/home documents.
 It includes Document set-up, Formatting text, Proof reading, Mail merge, Tables, File management, Graphics and presentation skills.

 Assessments: Assignment and 2 Exams.

 Prepare for a work placement under supervision for a limited time.
 This comprises of a skills audit, achievement audit, rights and responsibilities, vocational area study, an evaluation of work placement and future career options.
-A Work Placement of 10 working days must be arranged.
+A Work Placement of 10 working days or 60 hours must be arranged.

 Assessments: Collection of Work and a Skills Demonstration